 There is good news for vegans who love shrimp, and that is vegan shrimp.
 This is not made by reproducing shrimp cells in the lab but rather a mixture of algae and protein-based plant powder.
 The process of making the fake shrimp is similar to that of baking bread.
 Vegans can now keep enjoying the freshness of a classic crispy summer roll and the crunchiness of popcorn shrimp; plus, vegan shrimp is healthier and kinder to the environment.

 The texture of this shrimp substitute is the same as that of the real one and also tastes just like fish.
-Red algae are the secret ingredient, which is a perfect choice since it is available in plenty.
-Another reason why it is the perfect ingredient for this purpose is that it is the red color that gives the plant-based shrimp a pink hue.
+Red algae are the secret ingredient, which is a perfect choice since it is abundant.
+Another reason why it is the perfect ingredient for this purpose is that its red color gives the plant-based shrimp a pink hue.
 The pink hue makes it look more realistic.
-The product is purely vegan since there are no animals or animal by-products used.
+The product is purely vegan since no animals or animal by-products are used.

 It is thanks to modern technology that vegans can now have myriad plant-based meat substitutes and meat grown in the lab.
 Consumers, especially vegans, are starting to accept the idea of consuming artificial meat.